tasvln/tasvln/README.md

 # Hi there ;)

 My name's Temitope (Samuel) Adebayo, I'm a Software Engineer and Data Analyst.
-I do both web, desktop and mobile development.
+I do web, desktop and mobile development.

 ## I'm currently working on: